 Opuntia is a large genus of cacti distributed throughout the Americas.
-The genus is best known for the prickly pears, though some naming controversy exists over whether or not chollas—a separate variety of barbed cacti—are considered Opuntia as well.
-Prickly pears are cacti known for their spines: many have large, rounded spines while others have tiny, hairlike barbs that detach upon contact from the plant.
+The species are best known as Prickly Pears.
+They are cacti known for their spines: many have large, rounded spines, while others have tiny hairlike barbs that detach upon contact from the plant.

-Prickly pears are prized for their edibility, as they grow cactus fruit commonly eaten in Mexico and the American Southwest—however, be sure that any cactus fruit has been carefully cleaned if you plan on eating it, as the tiny glochids on the fruit can lodge in skin and are very painful to remove.
-The distinctive red-purple juice of the cactus fruit can also be used in drinks, candy, and jellies.
-Prickly pears bloom in mid-summer and can be grown ornamentally; however, they really only can grow in desert climates.
-Lovers of cacti in a hot, dry area can consider growing plants of this genus.
+These cacti are prized for their edibility, as they grow fruit commonly eaten in Mexico and the American Southwest.
+However, be sure that any fruit has been carefully cleaned if you plan on eating it, as the tiny glochids on the fruit can lodge in the skin and are very painful to remove.
+The distinctive red-purple juice of the Opuntia fruit can also be used in drinks, candy, and jellies.

-Light: As desert cacti, prickly pears require maximum sunlight to thrive and should be kept in direct sunlight whenever possible.
+Light: As desert cacti, Opuntias require maximum sunlight to thrive and should be kept in direct sunlight whenever possible.

-Temperature: Hot temperatures are best, but these cacti will tolerate a very wide range of temperatures.
+Temperature: Hot temperatures are best, but these cacti will tolerate a wide range of temperatures.

-Soil: The most important soil requirement for Opuntia is that it drains well.
-Other than that, a basic potting soil is fine – these cacti will grow in rock gardens, as well.
+Soil: The most important soil requirement for Opuntias is that it drains well.
+Other than that, basic potting soil is fine.
+These cacti will grow in rock gardens, as well.

-Though Opuntia will grow just fine in a garden, they can be grown in pots as well.
-To repot, ensure the soil is dry, then remove the pot and knock away the old soil.
-After treating any cuts with fungicide, place the prickly pear in a new pot and backfill it with potting soil.
-As with a new cutting, make sure not to water a newly repotting prickly pear for a brief period to avoid rotting its roots.
+Opuntias will grow just fine in a garden but can also be grown in pots.
+To repot, ensure the soil is dry, remove the pot and knock away the old soil.
+After treating any cuts with fungicide, place the Opuntia in a new pot and backfill it with potting soil.
+As with a new cutting, ensure not to water a newly repotting cactus for a brief period to avoid rotting its roots.